 In order to determine what a Reliability Engineer should be, we must first look at the definition of Reliability.
-Reliability can be defined as the probability that a device, system or process will continue to perform its given function without failure for a known time in a known environment.
-Based upon this, the role of a Reliability Engineer can be easily defined as increasing the probability that assets will operate when required by determining and driving strategies that prevent failures.
-In order to do this, the Reliability Engineer must apply analysis techniques that identify causes of failures, apply practices which prevent these failures and determine strategies which mitigate the consequences of failures that cannot be prevented.
+Reliability can be defined as the probability that a device, system, or process will continue to perform its given function without failure for a known time in a known environment.
+Based on this, the role of a Reliability Engineer can be easily defined as increasing the probability that assets will operate when required by determining and driving strategies that prevent failures.
+In order to do this, the Reliability Engineer must apply analysis techniques that identify causes of failures, apply practices that prevent these failures, and determine strategies that mitigate the consequences of failures that cannot be prevented.
 In other words, keep equipment and processes running well.
 When they do not, find out why and do something about it.
 If you cannot do anything about it, then find a way to protect the processes or mitigate the consequences.

 As an interesting exercise, write down how you define the role of a Reliability Engineer.
 Ask several people to write down the top five things they believe define the role of a Reliability Engineer within your company.
 The answers may be quite surprising and very telling about the real reliability culture within your company.